NHSDigital/fdp-react-design-system/src/components/DataVisualisation/charts/SPC/SPCChart/logic/Understanding-Variation-with-Shewart-Charts.md

 The most appropriate chart for each situation described in Exercise 9-3 is shown here.
 Note that situation 16 is a trick question.
 Did you determine that a chart cannot be identified?
 Why?
 Because there is no subgroup identified in the situation description.
 Remember, a Shewhart chart must have a subgroup and an observation as minimum requirements.
 In this situation, there is no subgroup.
 But if the situation had been worded as follows then we would have a subgroup: “You know the number of people who come to the ED complaining of chest pain EACH MONTH and the number who are actually diagnosed with an AMI or unstable angina.”
 Now you would be able to determine which chart is most appropriate.
 In this situation, the Shewhart chart of choice would be the p-chart because we know the denominator (i.e., the number of people coming to the ED complaining of chest pain) and the numerator (i.e., the number who were actually diagnosed with an AMI or unstable angina).
 Without a subgroup, however, we cannot make a decision about which chart is most appropriate.

 EXERCISE 9-3 You make the call!: Selecting the right chart (Answers) Situation Subgroup?
 Type of Data?
 Type of Chart?

 1. Each day you record the number of films processed in the radiology department.
 Day V XmR
 2. Each day you record the number of films requested and the number that cannot be found in the radiology library.
 Day A p-chart
 3. The number of inpatient restraints each month is placed over the total inpatient days each month.
 Month A u-chart
 4. Each day you pull a stratified random sample of  15 ds and record the turnaround time (in minutes) for each CSC.
 Day V X-bar&S
 5. The number of minutes it tal<es to get a stat med order administered to the patient (order time to administration time).
 Stat med order V XmR
 6. Every 2 weeks you pull a stratified sample of 30 medication orders and count the total number of orders that have one or more errors.
 Two weeks A p-chart
 7. The wait time in the ED (door to discharge) is tracked for each patient.
 Patient V XmR
 8. The clinic receptionist notes the time ofcheck-in for each patient.
 The physician notes the time when he/ she first sees the patient in the exam room.
 An analyst compiles the data daily and reports the percentage of patients who had to wait more than 30 minutes.
 Day A p-chart
 9. The director of surgery keeps track of the total number of surgical procedures performed each week.
 Week V XmR
 10. The dietary department records the number of food trays that come back uneaten each day and the total number of trays they produced for that day.
 Day A p-chart
 11. You are interested in the average time patients spend in your waiting area, so every day a student randomly picks eight patients and measures their actual waiting time in whole minutes.
 Day V X-bar&S

 EXERCISE 9-3 You make the call!: Selecting the right chart (Answers)  (continued) Situation Subgroup?
 Type of Data?
 Type of Chart?
 12. The ICU nurses want to evaluate the ventilator-associated pneumonia (VAP) rate.
 So every 2 weeks they record the total number of pneumonia episodes and the total number of vent days.
 Two weeks A u-chart
 13. Each week patient satisfaction scores for three units are compiled and an average is calculated for the three units.
 Week V XmR
 14. The finance department tracks the total number of business days it takes to process a vendor's request for payment.
 Process time starts when the request for payment is received in the finance department and ends when the payment is sent (electronically or posted in the mail) to the vendor.
 A request for payment V XmR
 15. Every week each medication order is checked against five potential types of errors.
 The total number of errors for the week is divided by the total number of orders submitted that week.
 Week A u-chart
 15. You know the number of people who come to the ED complaining of chest pain and the number who are actually diagnosed with an AMI or unstable angina.
-Unknown*	A	Unknown*
+Unknown*A Unknown*
 *NOTE: Item 16 is a trick question.
 A subgroup is not specified.
 Without a subgroup you cannot make a decision about the most appropriate chart.
 If this description indicated that"You know the number of people who come to the emergency department EACH MONTH.. .“you would have a subgroup.
 The chart of choice would then be a p-chart.

 References

 ASQ Statistics Division.
 Glossary and Tables for Statistical Quality Control, 4th ed.
 Milwaukee: ASQ Press, 2005 Benneyan, J. “Design, Use and Performance of Statistical Control Charts for Clinical Process Improvement.”
 Unpublished paper, Northeastern University, September 2001.
-For access to this paper contact Professor James C. Benneyan, Ph.D„ MIME Department, 334 Snell Engineering Center, Northeastern University, Boston MA 02115; tel: 617-373-2975; fax: 617-373-2921; e-mail: benneyan@coe.neu.edu.
+For access to this paper contact Professor James C. Benneyan, Ph.D„ MIME Department, 334 Snell Engineering Center, Northeastern University, Boston MA 02115; tel: 617-373-2975; fax: 617-373-2921; e-mail: <benneyan@coe.neu.edu>.

 Benneyan, J., R. Lloyd, and P. Pisek.
 “Statistical Process Control as a Tool for Research and Health Care Improvement.”
 Journal of Quality and Safety in Healthcare 12, no. 6 (December, 2003): 458-464.